 Veronika’s updated website is a real reflection of who she is and how she serves her clients with value.
 She took the copywriting and layout skills she learned in the T&I Website Blueprint Course and created a clean, sharp and incredibly appealing website that appeals to her ideal clients.

 I loved everything about this course—the pace, the amazing content, the group support from the course community, and most of all—Madalena’s encouragement and advice.
 The course was unique and invaluable in that it taught us to make our websites about our target audience and what solutions we can bring to the table.
 This was eye-opening and empowering!” – Veronika Demichelis

 Both Molly’s and Veronika’s new websites are much more in line with the vision these professional women have for their freelance businesses.
 Their content speaks to their direct clients.
 They’ve also told me how proud they are of their websites now.
 I know they will reap the benefits for years to come!

 If you, too, would like to update your website or create one from scratch, you can now register for the next session of the T&I Website Blueprint Course, starting June 17, 2019.
-The early registration rate ends May 31, and registration closes on June 10, 2019.
+Registration closes on June 10, 2019.